A Maersk ship on water, running on green methanol, carrying cargo containers.

 Towering almost 10 metres high and exerting a monumental 10,320 kW of output - equivalent to 112 family cars - the MAN B&W ME-LGIM engine is propelling our decarbonisation ambitions closer to net zero.

-Simple methanol handling, storage and bunkering, combined with relatively simple auxiliary systems, allows for near carbon-neutral propulsion when using green methanol.
+Simple methanol handling, storage and bunkering, combined with relatively simple auxiliary systems, allows for low emission propulsion when using bio and e-methanol.

 Take a 3D tour of the engine that’s propelling us all the way.